 1. Developing motor skills

 Once your baby’s neck muscles are developed, they test their ability to hold up and move the head.
 It is a part of normal development.
-Usually, by the end of the first month, babies start moving head side to side.
-By the age of two months, they can raise their heads while on their tummy (1).
-It may be jerkierinitially due to developing muscle control.
+Usually, by the end of the first month, a baby starts moving their head from side to side.
+The Centers for Disease Control and Prevention mention that by the age of two months, they can raise their heads while on their tummy (1).
+It may be jerkier initially due to developing muscle control.

 Babies may shake head side to side as a part of self-soothing.
 It can be a natural tactic to calm themselves down to sleep.
 You may notice this behavior right before your little one falls asleep.